aminohealth/wonk/README.rst

 History
 =======
+**0.7.0**
+  2023-03-20: Add 'abstract' option to policy sets (default false).
+Wonk will not render combined policies for abstract policy sets.

 **0.6.1**
   2022-05-20: Important bugfix!
 Policies large enough to require splitting weren't being processed correctly, causing an exception.
 This would not have caused data corruption, just a runtime failure.